NITHINBALAJI/Coursera/IBM - Applied Data Science Capstone Project/WEEK - 4/README.md

 ___________________
 **Target Audience**

-The target audience of this project is any one who interested in contructing a shop mall but are facing dificulties in which neighborhood the mall to is to be contructed to attract the maximum customers.
+The target audience of this project is any one who interested in constructing a shop mall but are facing difficulties in which neighborhood the mall to is to be constructed to attract the maximum customers.

 ______________________________________
 **Data Collection**